 Professional Case Management (PCM) has been providing in-home health care services for 30 years.
 In 2002, PCM became the first enrolled provider to care for clients under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and the Radiation Exposure Compensation Act (RECA).
 PCM is now proud to be the largest, most experienced provider of in-home nursing services for nuclear weapons and uranium workers covered under these programs.
 PCM has developed unmatched experience and expertise in providing quality in-home care and assistance to this special group of clients, and has gone the extra mile by helping former nuclear weapons and uranium workers navigate the complexities of the government programs.
-PCM strives to place the most qualified caregivers in clients’ homes for the highest quality of care.
+PCM strives to place the most qualified Nurses and Caregivers in clients’ homes for the highest quality of care.
 PCM works with its clients, as well as their doctors and families, to develop an individualized plan of care that treats the client’s specific covered conditions.

 Why home health care?